brospack/amazon-deals-notifier/README.md

 ## Known issues

 - Doesn't work for certain types of books;
-- The URL shared by the official Amazon app doesn't specify the item size (e.g. clothing, shoes): Scrooge considers the item price as the lowest price among the possible sizes.
+- The URL shared by the official Amazon app doesn't specify the item size (e.g. clothing, shoes): Scrooge considers the item price as the lowest price among the possible sizes;
+- Battery saving mode on Samsung devices seems to prevent the background service to run periodically.

 ## Authors